Think about it. Hand-in-hand on a blustery cliff-top, snuggling together in the hearth’s golden glow, savouring seafood delights and...

-The inaugural Salcombe Crab Fishing Festival (Crabfest) took place in 2016, where over 40 local exhibitors attended the event.
+The inaugural Salcombe Crab Fishing Festival (Crabfest) first took place in 2016, where over 40 local exhibitors attended the event.
 Thousands of seafood lovers descended on the town by road or river, to enjoy crab picking masterclasses, crab pot making, kids activities, live music and so much more.
 Now entering its fourth consecutive year, this foodie festival has become a highlight event in the Devon calendar, and has raised over £20,000 for local charities.

 This year, there’ll be a similar format, with the celebrity guest yet to be announced.

-Keep up-to-date with developments on the official Crabfest website at:
+Keep up-to-date with developments on the official Crabfest website.

 As you’d expect, sailing features heavily in the Salcombe annual calendar, given the town’s deserved reputation as a thriving centre of all things nautical.